 The men were given either a placebo or 500mg of quercetin twice a day for a month.
 The study results showed that at the end of the month, the men’s International Prostate Symptom Score (IPSS) fell from 21.0 to 13.1 in the quercetin group and from 20.2 to 18.8 in the placebo group.

 Besides being helpful for chronic prostatitis /Chronic Pelvic Pain Syndrome, studies also show that quercetin may also help men with chronic bacterial prostatitis.
-Especially when combined with other supplements, such as saw palmetto, it has been shown to improve symptoms.
+Especially when combined with another prostate herbal supplement, such as saw palmetto, has been shown to improve symptoms.

 Quercetin, curcumin, saw palmetto, and stinging nettle